Top 10 Gamefowl Crosses in the Philippines and Why They Work

 Complementary Traits

-Ang goal ng cross-breeding ay to combine complementary strengths at to compensate for weaknesses.
-Example: Sweater (aggressive pero may lack bottom) x Hatch (may bottom pero mabagal) = aggressive fighter with endurance.
+The goal of cross-breeding is to combine complementary strengths and compensate for weaknesses.
+Example: Sweater (aggressive but may lack bottom) x Hatch (great bottom but slow) = aggressive fighter with endurance.

 Test Before You Commit